When you can’t find the bad guys, make some up

 Understand which team members were able to run down important resources in other organizations because of their tight personal networks with other employees.
 Discover any bad blood between two organizations.
 Find the boundary spanners on your team and make sure they are appreciated for repairing any bonds.

 Watch for Legal, PR, Sales, etc working without full information or approval.
-You can’t let a sales guy tell you “I wanted my customer to hear about the breach from me first!” when they somehow hear about something.
+You can’t let a salesperson tell you “I wanted my customer to hear about the breach from me first!” when they somehow hear about something.
 See more about this in Security Breach 101.

 Don’t fuck this up because you shamed employees or teams with bad security awareness.
 Seriously, don’t.
 They’ll never come back and will never involve you or your team again.